toraOzawa/MathematicalMusings/Blog/Quotes_Idioms_and_More/README.md

 * Don't tie yourself down with any one habit, any one idea, any one theme, any one subfield, any one discipline, any one profession.

 * Ask yourself what you want.
 Don't demand or expect an answer immediately, do so for the long run.

+* Believe in strength, not in weakness.